Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The employment-based green card timeline varies depending on the category you qualify for.
 Generally, however, here are the steps you need to take if you are working toward getting an employment-based green card:

 Unless you qualify for the EB-1A green card or EB-2 NIW that allows you to self-petition, you will need to have a U.S.-based employer to sponsor your petition.
 You will either ask your employer to sponsor you for a green card or find a different employer who is willing to do so.
-Also, remember that not all job positions qualify for a green card.
-If you are already on a nonimmigrant work visa, you may also need to change your job position before you begin the application process.
-Your immigration attorney is in the best position to guide you on this.

-Once you have a qualifying job offer and an employer who is ready to sponsor your green card, the next step is to complete the Program for Electronic Review Management (PERM) Labor certification.
+Once you have a qualifying job offer and an employer who is ready to sponsor your green card, the next step is the Program for Electronic Review Management (PERM) Labor certification.
 This is a process that requires your employer to demonstrate that the foreign worker (you) is not taking a job position away from qualified U.S. workers.

 Your employer will need to obtain a PERM Labor Certification on your behalf.
 This involves a recruitment process to ensure that you are not displacing any qualified U.S. workers.
 However, a PERM is not required for the EB-1 green card or the EB-2 with a National Interest Waiver.